Skip navigation

 DIY maintenance is a problem, both during and after the experience.
 Let us explain why.

 Also, without an HVAC license, you risk doing more harm than good to your air conditioner.
-Components are sensitive and your DIY maintenance could lead to repairs that cost more than preventive maintenance itself.
+The equipment and its components are sensitive, and your DIY maintenance could lead to repairs that cost more than preventive maintenance itself.
+For complex maintenance tasks and to ensure your equipment operates safely and efficiently, it is essential to hire a professional technician.

 Third: The Benefits of Professional Maintenance